How Avios points work: how to collect and spend them

 First you sign up to be a member of the British Airways Club, formerly the British Airways Executive Club, via the airline’s website.

 You can then collect Avios points when you make purchases from British Airways and more than 2,000 other businesses it has partnership deals with.
-This can include when you buy flights, do online food and fashion shopping and make hotel bookings.
+This can include when you buy flights, shop for food or fashion items online and make hotel bookings.

-You will typically be asked for your British Airways Club membership number when making purchases eligible for Avios points, and they are added automatically to your loyalty account.
+You will typically be asked for your British Airways Club membership number when making purchases that are eligible for Avios points, and they are added automatically to your loyalty account.

 Some of the businesses that offer Avios points include John Lewis, Uber, M&S, Deliveroo, Selfridges and financial services companies Nutmeg, HSBC and Revolut.